Updated 2022: Scroll towards the bottom for an update now that I live in Florida & wear sunscreen every day!

 Still have questions?
 Wanna see my face in action after I microneedle or watch me jade roll away my bags?
 Just watch this series of IG stories for lots of extra info.

-And if you’re looking for other general favorites of mine (like fav shoes, slippers, clothes, household stuff, etc – this page has you covered).
+And if you’re looking for other general favorites of mine (like fav cleaning stuff, clothes, tools, beach gear, smart tech, etc – this page has you covered).